tgquintela/tgquintela.github.io/_notes/paradox_of_competetion.md

 ---
-title: "# Paradox of competetion
+title: "Paradox of competetion"
-"
 collection: notes
+order_item: 204
 permalink: /notes/paradox_of_competetion
 date: 2016-06-01
+Tags:
+  - Sociology
+  - Game Theory
 ---

-# Paradox of competetion

-2016-06-01

 Paradox of competition, or *Konkurrenzparadoxon*, is a term coined by German economist Wolfgang Stützel which names a model of a situation where measures, which offer a competitive advantage to an individual economic entity, lead to nullification of advantage if all others behave in the same way.